 Fresh from the fight, their answers were different.
 In the minutes and hours after they had made it out, it was clear, they weren’t thinking of a flag.
 They were fighting for their friends with whom they served.
 And their families in the town behind them.

-An Israeli soldier, fighting with his childhood friends with his back to the town he grew up in, knows exactly what he’s fighting for.
+An Israeli soldier, fighting with his childhood friends with his back to the town he grew up in, knows exactly what he’s fighting for in the moment he is fighting.
 It’s not abstract.
 It’s flesh and blood.
+It’s not nuanced.

 The memory I’ve gone back to, in the moments over the years when I can’t get to sleep or when there’s not enough worry in my life to tie me down, is clear.
 I’ve re-lived it a thousand times.
-I heard the whining of one of the engines of my 11-meter boat go silent.
-Then my chief called me from the other boat trailing a few yards behind to tell me they’d lost an engine too.
-As the unlikeliness of that coincidence started to sink in, the last engine on my boat went dead.
-As both boats fell silent, it hit me.
+I hear the whining of one of the engines of my 11-meter boat go silent.
+Then my chief call me from the other boat trailing a few yards behind to tell me they lost an engine too.
+As the unlikeliness of that coincidence starts to sink in, the last engine on my boat dies.
+As both boats fell silent, it hits me.